krolingo/MacOS-Unbound-Sinkhole/README.md

 ## unbound.conf (with NSD)

-This here is what your unbound.conf should look like if you have `NSD` also configured and you wish to resolve the local zones setup on there though `unbound`.
+Here is what your unbound.conf should look like if you have `NSD` configured and want to resolve the local zones (both forward and reverse) through `unbound`.

 ```apache
 server: